 - To install replacement drainage where there is no new drainage or plumbing systems works involved, minor repairs, and garden walls.

 # Where to go for Building Regulations Approval?

-Building Control Bodies or BCB usually has the responsibility of checking if the building regulations are being complied.
+Building Control Bodies or BCB usually has the responsibility of checking if the building regulations are being complied with.
 There are two types of Building Control Bodies-

 - A local authority building control